What happens if a person does not answer a lawsuit?

 When Should I file a Motion to Set Aside a Default?

 A judge will always want to give the parties their day in court.
 The sooner you file the Motion to Set Aside, the better as time is always of the essence with a default and you don't want your paycheck or state taxes garnished.
 The earlier the Motion to Set Aside the Default is filed, the easier it is to show the judge you did not sit on your rights.
 That is where I can help you.
 I have great success in setting aside Default Judgments in Michigan Courts.
-Here are two recent examples:
+Here are some recent examples:

 2021: Cavalry SPV I v Client in the 55th District Court in Mason, Ingham County.
 Cavalry sued our client in District Court and obtained a Default judgment for over $10,000 while she was in the hospital.
 Cavalry was represented by Weber & Olcese.
 Once we got involved, Cavalry and Weber did the right thing by eliminating the Judgment and wiped out the debt.
 With the case dismissed and the $10,000 debt eliminated, it will come off the client's credit report and her FICO scores will rise.
 Very happy Client.
 DEBT ELIMINATED